yola/djstopie/README.md

 )
 ```

-djstoppy also excepts an option `LANGUAGE_PREFIX` variable.
+djstoppy also excepts an optional `LANGUAGE_PREFIX` variable.
 This will prefix
 redirected urls, either by calling a function or by prepending a string.